martinvks/framer/README.md

 ```

 The poison command will:

 1. Fetch the target resource with a normal GET request
 2. For each of the json request files, send the (possibly malformed) request with a unique id query param
 3. If the response is cacheable and different from the normal GET request,
    retry the request with a normal GET request and the same id query param
 4. If the response is still different, log it as poisoned

-The poison command compares status code, location header and response body length.
+It compares status code, location header and response body length.
-Since dynamically created resources have varying response length this command might produce a lot of false positives.
+Since dynamically created resources can have varying response length this command might produce a lot of false
+positives.

 ## JSON request files